bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_3/exercise_3.md

 * * *

-# Turning It In
+## Turning It In
 Before turning your assignment in, **run the file one last time** to make sure that it runs properly and doesn’t generate any exceptions, and all the tests pass.
+Make sure you've also spent some time writing your OWN `check-expect` calls to test your code.

+Then, make sure to read the [Autograder Guide](https://canvas.northwestern.edu/courses/178849/pages/whats-an-autograder) one last time.
+Not only is it a useful check of your work, but it will also tell you which file you should submit.

 Assuming they do, submit on Canvas.

+* * *

+## Requesting an extension
+If you need to request an extension on this assignment use the <a href="https://forms.gle/fWx9jgQTNp56bAgR6">Extension Request form</a>.
+Please see this Syllabus for requirements.
+Your extension is automatically accepted if you meet the conditions.
+You will see your due date on Canvas update 24 hours prior to the original deadline.